DiantArts/CodingStyle/README.md

 ```

 ### Goto
-Goto must not be used.
+Goto should be avoided, or always use to jump later in the function.
+It can be use to do multiple breaks.